By Marcin Wojtyczka

 Steps:

 - Back the headsail to windward by trimming the windward sheet.
-If you have a big headsail, roll it up to handkerchief size or setup a storm jib.
+If you have a big headsail, roll it up to handkerchief size or set up a storm jib.
 Do not gybe because the boat might fly down a wave and tacking might be impossible

 - Put your rudder over hard to windward, taking care that the boat does not go head to wind.
 Lash the helm well, so it can’t work